sajjanjyothi/wordcount/README.md

 # wordcount

-This solution can compiled as
+This solution can be compiled as

   gcc -o wordcount wordcount.c